 Step 7: Consider starting a blog

-To create a new blog post, all you need to do is go to Posts → Add New (from your WordPress dashboard).
+To create a new blog post, just go to Posts → Add New in your WordPress dashboard.

-Once you’re done working on a blog post, click on “Publish.”
+Once you’re done working on a blog post, click on Publish – just like with pages.

 To make your posts easily accessible, you should designate one of your pages to serve as the main blog listing for the posts.